msillano/IoTwebUI/README22.md

 ⚡️ Powerful automation: Create complex automation with tap-to-run and RULES, impossible with SmartLife!<br>
 ⏱️ Customized alerts: Monitor every aspect of your home automation and receive real-time, even voice, alerts.<br>
 🎙 Voice commands: integrated with tap-to-run and RULES, in a single APP<br>
-🏚 It is a bridge between HOMES: it can read data from devices in any HOME, use them in RULES, and activate tap-to-run in all HOMES.
+🏚 It is a bridge between HOMEs: it can read data from devices in any HOME, use them in RULES, and activate tap-to-run in all HOMEs.
 Tuya 'scenes' only act on devices in the HOME in which they are defined.<br>
 👌 Perfect integration: Combine device, property, voice, RULES, and Tuya tap-to-run for smooth, complete, and reliable automation. <br>